pellcorp/creality-wiki/docs/rpi.md

 OrangePi OS (based on Arch) **is not supported** and will fail to install because the installer assumes a debian based OS!!!

-You must login as the **dietpi** user to perform the installation, you are not allowed to run the installer as root!
+You must login as the **orangepi** (Default password is `orangepi`) user to perform the installation, you are not allowed to run the installer as root!

 ### DietPi